-The Company's proved oil and natural gas reserves increased to 270.3 million BOE at December 31, 2020 from 252.5 million BOE at December 31, 2019.
+The Company's proved oil and natural gas reserves increased from 252.5 million BOE at December 31, 2019 to 270.3 million BOE at December 31, 2020.
 The Company's proved oil and natural gas reserves increased by 45.3 million BOE and the Company produced 27.5 million BOE during the year ended December 31, 2020, resulting in a net increase of 17.8 million BOE.
 The Company added 35.3 million BOE in proved reserves through extensions and discoveries during 2020, of which 15.2 million BOE resulted from new well locations drilled during 2020 to establish proved developed reserves and 20.1 million BOE consisted primarily of new proved undeveloped locations identified as a result of drilling activities on its existing acreage in the Delaware Basin during 2020.
 The Company also realized 9.8 million BOE in net upward revisions to prior estimates at December 31, 2020, which included positive revisions to prior estimates of 31.2 million BOE attributable primarily to revisions to prior forecasts resulting from better-than-expected well performance during 2020, which was offset by negative revisions to prior estimates of 21.4 million BOE primarily resulting from lower weighted oil and natural gas prices used to estimate proved reserves at December 31, 2020, as compared to December 31, 2019.
-The Company's proved developed oil and natural gas reserves increased to 123.5 million BOE at December 31, 2020 from 105.7 million BOE at December 31, 2019, primarily due to proved developed oil and natural gas reserves increased to 123.5 million BOE at December 31, 2020 from 105.7 million BOE at December 31, 2019, primarily due to proved developed reserves added as a result of drilling operations in the Wolfcamp and Bone Spring plays in the Delaware
+The Company's proved developed oil and natural gas reserves increased to 123.5 million BOE at December 31, 2020 from 105.7 million BOE at December 31, 2019, primarily due to proved developed reserves added as a result of drilling operations in the Wolfcamp and Bone Spring plays in the Delaware Basin.
+At December 31, 2020, the Company's proved reserves were made up of approximately 59% oil and 41% natural gas and were approximately 46% proved developed and 56% proved undeveloped.